On this page

 Oil transfer log

 Do you navigate inland waterways in the Netherlands in a professional capacity?
 You must have a valid oil transfer log (olieafgifteboekje) on board your ship.
 In the oil transfer log, you enter the quantity and type of waste produced by your ship.
-You are obliged to transfer the ship’s waste to a recognised waste reception facility.
+You are obliged to transfer the ship’s waste to a recognised waste reception facility (in Dutch).
 The operator of the waste reception facility will record the receipt of the ship’s waste in the transfer log.
 You can obtain a transfer log from the Inland Shipping Waste and Navigation Documents Foundation (SAB).
 SAB's Shipping Environmental Plan will help you prevent unnecessary waste and deal safely with inevitable waste.

 Online application and registration via Message Box